happycube/ld-decode/README.md

 Its good practice to not cross contaminate tapes especially if dealing with mouldy or contaminated tapes.

-It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils to avoid mechnincal failures.
+It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils to avoid mechanical failures.
 ## A RF Capture Device

 Currently standardised to 2 methods but RF capture is not limited to these methods.